 - After greasing, style your hair with a blow dryer or heat styling tools on the lowest heat setting.

-Avoid leaving the grease on your hair for weeks or months.
+Avoid leaving hair styling products, especially this grease, on your hair for weeks or months.
 Wash it off once a week to keep your strands healthy.
 Here are a few tips for washing off grease from hair.

 How To Remove Grease From Hair

 - Massage your scalp and hair thoroughly with a clarifying shampoo.

 - Apply a deep hair conditioner and leave it on for 10-15 minutes before washing it off.

 - Squeeze the excess water and apply hair moisturizer or oil on the damp strands.

 A mild or gentle shampoo cannot remove heavy grease from natural hair.
 That is why you need a clarifying shampoo.
 However, ensure that you are not overdoing it.
 Also, use it once in two weeks, and after each application, follow up with a deep conditioner and hair moisturizers.
 This will prevent dryness and hair damage.

 Hair grease might be that one-stop solution to tame your curly and unruly mane with minimal damage.
 Although it might feel heavy and greasy, this product has plenty of benefits when used in the right quantities.
 In the infographic below, we have listed the major benefits of hair grease.
 Take a look.

 If you have used grease as a hair treatment product for natural hair and wondered why it did not work for you, understand that it’s unsuitable for your curl type.
 Hair grease works only for high porosity type 4 hair.
 Hair grease moisturizes the rough and fragile hair, prevents frizz, and keeps the hair shiny.
 However, avoid using it excessively as improper usage may lead to residue buildup, dryness, and hair fall.
 If you are a beginner, you can follow the steps discussed in the article to use hair grease without any issues.